Lista de nominados a los premios Oscar

 Largometraje documental: “Collective”, Alexander Nanau y Bianca Oana; “Crip Camp”, Nicole Newnham, Jim LeBrecht y Sara Bolder; “El agente topo”, Maite Alberdi y Marcela Santibáñez; “My Octopus Teacher”, Pippa Ehrlich, James Reed y Craig Foster; “Time”, Garrett Bradley, Lauren Domino y Kellen Quinn.

-Largometraje internacional: “Another Round”, Dinamarca; “Better Days”, Hong Kong; “Collective”, Rumania; “The Man Who Sold His Skin”, Tunisia; “Quo Vadis, Aida?”, Bosnia y Herzegovina.
+Largometraje internacional: “Another Round”, Dinamarca; “Better Days”, Hong Kong; “Collective”, Rumania; “The Man Who Sold His Skin”, Túnez; “Quo Vadis, Aida?”, Bosnia-Herzegovina.

 Edición: “The Father”, “Nomadland”, “Promising Young Woman”, “Sound of Metal”, “The Trial of the Chicago 7”.